vk2gpu/eurorack-modules/readme.md

 Not all of these are my own original design, and appropriate credit and links to original source will be along side each with relevant license.

+You will likely also need my Kicad footprint repo, which is located here: http://github.com/neilogd/kicad-footprints